awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-scheduled-scaling.md

 When you create a scheduled action, keep the following in mind:
 + A scheduled action sets the desired, minimum, and maximum sizes to what is specified by the scheduled action at the date and time specified\.
 The request can optionally include only one of these sizes\.
 For example, you can create a scheduled action with only the desired capacity specified\.
 In some cases, however, you must include the minimum and maximum sizes to ensure that the new desired capacity that you specified in the action is not outside of these limits\.
 + By default, the recurring schedules that you set are in Coordinated Universal Time \(UTC\)\.
 You can change the time zone to correspond to your local time zone or a time zone for another part of your network\.
 When you specify a time zone that observes Daylight Saving Time \(DST\), the action automatically adjusts for DST\.
 + You can temporarily turn off scheduled scaling for an Auto Scaling group by suspending the `ScheduledActions` process\.
 This helps you prevent scheduled actions from being active without having to delete them\.
 You can then resume scheduled scaling when you want to use it again\.
-For more information, see [Suspending and resuming a process for an Auto Scaling group](as-suspend-resume-processes.md)\.
+For more information, see [Suspend and resume a process for an Auto Scaling group](as-suspend-resume-processes.md)\.
 + The order of execution for scheduled actions is guaranteed within the same group, but not for scheduled actions across groups\.
 + A scheduled action generally executes within seconds\.
 However, the action might be delayed for up to two minutes from the scheduled start time\.
 Because scheduled actions within an Auto Scaling group are executed in the order that they are specified, actions with scheduled start times close to each other can take longer to execute\.